fimoengine/emf-rfcs/text/0005-emf-core-base.md

 - Verbosity: This design serves only as a thin abstraction over the OS's dynamic linking functionality, which by itself is a fairly low-level operation.
 Because of that, it can become quite cumbersome to use the interface.
-- Ownership: The design lacks any concept of resource (eg. library, module, etc.) ownership, allowing anyone to freely modify those resources.
+- Ownership: The design lacks any concept of resource (e.g. library, module, etc.) ownership, allowing anyone to freely modify those resources.

 # Rationale and alternatives